Department of Accounting

 ACC 3308.
 Survey of Income Tax.

-This course is an introduction to federal income tax provisions, concepts and issues concerning individuals, business and property transactions.
-The coursework focuses on income and expense recognition as well as tax planning opportunities.
+This course provides an introduction to Federal income tax provisions, concepts, and issues concerning individuals, business, and property transactions.
+Students examine the fundamental principles underlying gross income, exclusions, deductions, credits, property transactions, and the determination of taxable income and tax liability.
+Emphasis is placed on applying tax law to common individual tax situations, understanding the tax consequences of choosing various business entities, and interpreting relevant tax authority.
+The course also considers tax planning, compliance responsibilities, and the ethical obligations of tax practitioners and taxpayers.
 Prerequisite: ACC 3305 with a grade of "C" or better or ACC 3313 with a grade of "D" or better and a minimum 2.0 Overall GPA.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.